-" Shallow waters of ponds, lakes, streams, and ditches.
+Shallow waters of ponds, lakes, streams, and ditches.

 - " May clog waterways.

-- " Potential to displace native vegetation.
+- Potential to displace native vegetation.

-- " May impede recreational activities.
+- May impede recreational activities.

-" Northern water-milfoil (M. sibiricum = exalbescens) has leaves with <11 segments on each axis.
-Native Coontails (Ceratophyllum demersum, C. echinatum) have dichotomously divided leaves.
+Northern water-milfoil (M. sibiricum) has leaves with <11 segments on each axis.
+Native coontails (Ceratophyllum demersum & C. echinatum) have leaves that fork in pairs.